The Harsh Business Realities of Peek-a-Boo

 Personalizing software

 Some software products have a brief serial number to unlock the product, or a secret key combination to mark it as paid for, or a number of other techniques.
-We’ve explored different solutions, but what we use for Peek-a-Boo is a personalization key that gets emailed to you.
+We’ve explored different solutions; what we’ve found works pretty well is to email a license key to you.
+This mechanism is used for Peek-a-Boo, Flowing Pennies, and Multisite for iWeb.

-The next step is that we at Clarkwood Software send you your personalization information.
-As soon as we receive notification, we will send you a second email with a subject of “Peek-a-Boo Personalization Key.”
-We currently process this manually, so it may take up to two business days.
-Typically if we receive notification of your purchase during business hours, your “Peek-a-Boo Personalization Key” email will be sent out in a matter of hours.
+The next step is that we at Clarkwood Software send you your license information.
+As soon as we receive notification, we will send you a second email with a subject of, say, “Peek-a-Boo License Key.”
+We have a system that typically automates this within minutes, but if we experience a glitch we need to process it manually, so it may take up to two business days.

-When you receive this “Peek-a-Boo Personalization Key” message, it will contain a “blob” of strange-looking characters.
+When you receive your “License Key” message, it will contain a “blob” of strange-looking characters.
 The email will look something like this:

-Copy this entire blob, then open Peek-a-Boo.
-Peek-a-Boo will detect a valid personalization “blob” and personalize itself.
+Copy this entire blob, then open your Clarkwood Software application; it will detect a valid license “blob” and personalize itself.

-We strongly recommend that you save both the “Receipt for your Payment to Clarkwood Software, LLC” message from PayPal (or the “Thanks for your purchase” message from Kagi) and the “Peek-a-Boo Personalization Key” message from Clarkwood Software, in case you need to re-install and re-personalize your copy of Peek-a-Boo.
+We strongly recommend that you save both the “Receipt for your Payment to Clarkwood Software” message from PayPal and the “License Key” message from Clarkwood Software, in case you need to re-install and re-personalize the software.